Latin American countries ramp up travel bans, school closures over coronavirus

-BUENOS AIRES (Reuters) - Several Latin American countries stepped up measures on Thursday to slow the spread of the coronavirus, including halting flights to and from Europe, banning public gatherings and closing schools.
+BUENOS AIRES (Reuters) - Several Latin American countries stepped up measures on Thursday to slow the spread of the coronavirus, halting flights to and from Europe, banning public gatherings and closing schools.

-Governments in Argentina, Bolivia, Peru, Costa Rica and Honduras took tougher steps a day after the World Health Organization described the outbreak as a pandemic, and the United States restricted some travel from Europe.
+Argentina, Bolivia, Peru, Costa Rica, Paraguay and Honduras took tougher steps a day after the World Health Organization described the outbreak as a pandemic and the United States restricted some travel from Europe.

 Honduras, with two coronavirus cases, said it would close schools and cancel public events for two weeks, as well as restrict entry of people coming from Europe, China, Iran and South Korea.

-“It’s great that they banned entry into Honduras from people from countries that already have this disease, but it’s a shame they’ve done it when we’re already sick here,” said Manuel Solorzano, 23, in the Honduran capital, Tegucigalpa.
+“It’s great that they banned entry into Honduras from people from countries that already have this disease, but it’s a shame they’ve done it when we’re already sick here,” said Manuel Solorzano, 23, in Tegucigalpa, the Honduran capital,.

 Honduras’ National Autonomous University suspended classes indefinitely.